Last Updated on

 So rank that one, instead.

 Where cannibalization exists in some areas of the two different pages’ content, canonical tags will show preference to the money page of your choice.

 Keyword cannibalization occurs when you have multiple pages competing for the same keyword on the same website.
 When this occurs, rankings can potentially suffer.

 What is content cannibalization?

-Content cannibalization is another term for keyword cannibalization where multiple pages are targetting the same keyword.
+Content cannibalization is another term for keyword cannibalization where multiple pages are targeting the same keyword within their content.